 The crop designation for base acres does not constrain the producer's choice of what commodity crop to plant on their cropland; if acreage is taken out of CRP, the producer may plant any commodity crop he wishes on that land.
 Estimates of how much CRP acreage could be planted with a given crop assume that the predominant crop grown in that region would be planted on the acreage if it were released from CRP.
-Crop production data and the location of acreage enrolled in the CRP indicates that about 17 percent of enrolled acress could be planted to corn and about 27 percent of enrolled acress could be planted to corn and about 27 percent of enrolled acress could be planted to wheat.
-Based on current enrollment of 31.2 million acres and the previous figures, corn and wheat acres enrolled in the CRP could be as much as 5.5 and 8.2 million acres, respectively.
-These figures are upper bounds for the amount of acress studies have indicated that as much as 50 percent of land enrolled in the CRP may not return to crop production following expiration of CRP contracts.
+Crop production data and the location of acreage enrolled in the CRP indicates that about 17 percent of enrolled acres could be planted to corn and about 27 percent of enrolled acres could be planted to corn and about 27 percent of enrolled acres could be planted to corn and about 31.2 million acres and the previous figures, corn and wheat acres enrolled in the CRP could be as much as 5.5 and 8.2 million acres, respectively.
+These figures are upper bounds for the amount of acres that would be planted to corn and wheat if land was released from the CRP, since past studies have indicated that as much as 50 percent of land enrolled in the CRP may not return to crop production following expiration of CRP contracts.